Basil has long been valued in gardens not just for its scent and flavour, but for the way it supports other crops when planted thoughtfully.

 8. Lettuce: Friendly Neighbors

-Lettuce benefits from being planted near basil in more ways than one.
-Basil’s strong aroma can help deter common lettuce pests like aphids.
+Lettuce benefits from being planted near basil, as its strong aroma can help deter common lettuce pests like aphids.
 Some gardeners also report that basil can subtly enhance the flavor of nearby lettuce.

 9. Borage: Pollinator Magnet